-- Backward Compatibility with IPv4?
+Is IPv6 Backward Compatibility with IPv4?

 - Nope!

-- More address bits?
+Does IPv6 have more usable address bits?

-- The current IPv6 address plans typically use a 48 bit end site prefix

-- CGNats potentially push the virtual IPv4 address space to between 42 and 45 bits
+- Yes, but - The current IPv6 address plans typically use a 48 bit end site prefix - CGNats potentially push the virtual IPv4 address space to between 42 and 45 bits

-- More flexibility?
+Does IPv6 have more flexibility?

-- It is unclear if there is a clear need to shift back to the overloaded location / identifier semantics of addresses as the client / server model is closely aligned to today's Internet
+It is unclear if there is a clear need to shift back to the overloaded location / identifier semantics of addresses as the client / server model is closely aligned to today's Internet

-- Less cost?
+Does IPv6 represent lower cost?

-- Well no for as long as IPv4 remains the dominant protocol then the Internet needs to support IPv4, which implies the use of NATs.
+Well no - for as long as IPv4 remains the dominant protocol then the Internet needs to support IPv4, which implies the use of NATs.
 It is IPv6 that is the discretionary expenditure item for many service providers

-NATs are under-appreciated!
+What is going on?

+- Our industry is running to a different script than what we had planned: - We had envisaged a transition from IPv4 through Dual Stack to IPv6 - We are seeing a somewhat different transition from IPv4 to NAT44 to Dual Stack-plus-NATs to eventually end up with IPv6 - The NAT phase has removed the urgency from the transition by papering over the crunch time of IPv4 supply exhaustion

+But its not just transition

+- NATs have bought the Internet around 5 years of additional time in the transition by extending IPv4 addresses - But they do more than address extension they also alter the relative roles of names and addresses in the network's architecture

+NATs make addresses temporary

-For some time now we have been contemplating what it means to have a name-based data network, where instead of using a fixed relationship between names and IP addresses, we eschew this mapping and perform network transactions by specifying the name of the desired service or resource
+For some time now we have been contemplating what it means to have a name-based data network, where instead of using a fixed relationship between names and IP addresses, we eschew this mapping and perform network transactions by specifying the name of the desired service or resource to the network